kochsoft/scan/README.md

 (Py313)$ python3 scan.py --help

 usage: scan.py [-h] [--list] [--dev DEV] [--dpi DPI] [--png] [--a4 A4]
-               [--scan | --multi]
+               [--landscape | --scan | --multi]
                [pfname_out]

 Smallish UI project for offering the most common scanner functions of an Epson ET 4850 device.

 positional arguments:
   pfname_out   Target pfname for scanner output.

 options:
   -h, --help   show this help message and exit
   --list       Identify all available devices and print the list.
   --dev DEV    At least part of a device name.
 From known devices will use the first one that fits.
-If none is given, default 'airscan:e0:EPSON ET-4850 Series' will be used.
+If none is given, default 'airscan' will be used.
   --dpi DPI    Either one or two dpi numbers for dpi_x and dpi_y.
 Default: 72 --png        Produce a set of png graphics rather than a comprehensive pdf file.
   --a4 A4      Enforce A4 format.
 Give 'stretch' or 'pad' for stretching or merely pasting the original image content.
+  --landscape  Do a 90 degree rotation for landscape orientation (as opposed to portrait, AKA seascape).
   --scan       Do a single flatbed scan.
   --multi      Do an Automatic Document Feeder (ADF) scan.

 Example call:
-$ python3 scan.py
+$ python3 scan.py --list
 ```
 ## Known Bugs